tykangler/Atlas/design.md

 ### Directional, backtrack-able

 Relationships should be directional to indicate relationships such as parent-child.
-For example, "Suzanne Collins wrote The Hunger Games" should be modeled as `Suzanne Collins --wrote--> The Hunger Games`.
-If we want to find the writer of the Hunger Games, we should be able to backtrack the relationship, so we can extend the model further: `The Hunger Games --was written by--> Suzanne Collins`.
+For example, "Suzanne Collins wrote The Hunger Games" should be modeled as `Suzanne Collins -wrote--> The Hunger Games`.
+If we want to find the writer of the Hunger Games, we should be able to backtrack the relationship, so we can extend the model further: `The Hunger Games -was written by--> Suzanne Collins`.
 This means the number of edges is
 2x the number of relationships.
 Consider memory.

 ### Language Model